 Arthritis (Pain in Diarthrosis Joints)

 Essentially, arthritis refers to inflammation of the joints.
-Often times people develop this condition overtime or they inherit it.
+Often times people develop this condition over time or they inherit it.
 Arthritis can affect pretty much any joint, although it mostly affects diarthrosis joints.
 As a result there are many names for this condition.
 There are around 100 different types of arthritis (or diarthrosis joints pain).

 The most common type of arthritis is osteoarthritis (OA).
 Rheumatoid arthritis (RA) and psoriatic arthritis are also common types of arthritis.
 Recently there has been an increase in juvenile arthritis (JIA), affecting an estimate of 300,000 youth in the United States (R).
 Let us discuss the different types of arthritis in more detail below.

 Osteoarthritis is the most common type of arthritis.
 This develops when the cartilage of a joint has degenerated.
-This happens when there is excessive weight on the cartilage, causing it to degenerate overtime.
+This happens when there is excessive weight on the cartilage, causing it to degenerate over time.
 You will feel pain and stiffness in areas that hold the most weight.
 These areas include the knees, feet and spine.
-Due to the loss of the cartilage, the friction within the joints become inflamed.
+Due to the loss of the cartilage, the friction within the joints becomes inflamed.
 This is what makes it painful for you to move.
 Physicians advise maintaining a healthy body weight to reduce your risk, as well as incorporating gentle exercises.